tw-in-js/twind/docs/components.md

 `
 ```

 As you see it is difficult to override certain utility classes on usage or when creating a child component.
 For this to work twind introduced the `override` variant which increases the specificity of the classes it is applied to.
 But what do you do for a grandchild component or if you want to override the `PurpleButton` styles? `override:override:...`?
-This is where `tw.apply` should be used.
+This is where `apply` should be used.

 Tailwind has a component concept using [@apply](https://tailwindcss.com/docs/extracting-components#extracting-component-classes-with-apply) which basically merges the CSS rules of several Tailwind classes into one class. twin.macro does the same.